CoolHandSquid/TireFire/README.md

 *	If there is a scan or series of scans for a protocol, you would like to add, edit Main.csv following the guidelines in this README (it's pretty straight forward).
 *	Tables and commands can be added while TireFire is running, and it will be populated once Main.csv is saved.
 ## ProTips
-- String commands together with commas.
-EX: 0,1,2 (Spaces and periods will work to.
-Whatever is more convenient)
+- Run multiple commands from a table at once by splitting the command numbers with commas.
+EX: 0,1,2 (Spaces and periods work aswell)
 - Ctrl+Z will bring you back to the main TireFire Page.
 - Ctrl+PageUp/PageDown will allow you to peruse through open tabs.
 - Ctrl+S will split the screen.